KING LUDWIG WAY 6 – to the castles.

 Neuschwanstein in the distance.

-But first I have to find a way out of the Halblech area as I seem to be off route.
-Incongruously walking through a paper mill I pick up some local footpath signs heading to a St. Peters church which I see on the map, this involves a bit of hill climbing first thing but rewards me with great views towards the Fussen area.
+But first, I have to find a way out of the Halblech area as I seem to be off route.
+Incongruously walking through a paper mill, I pick up some local footpath signs heading to St. Peter’s Church, which I see on the map.
+This involves a bit of hill climbing at first, but rewards me with superb views towards the Fussen area.
 I even think I can pick out Neuschwanstein on its hill.
-The extra little climb up to the isolated little church was worth it for views to the Allgau Alps and over the countryside and villages that make up Halblech.
+The extra little climb up to the isolated church was worth it for views to the Allgau Alps and over the countryside and villages that make up Halblech.
 On through Berghof to eventually find a KLW sign pointing down a lane through the delightful little farming hamlet of Greith…

 Peaceful Greith - Maybe shouldn't have taken this photo!